I grew up on the East Side of Bridgeport, Connecticut, attended Edison and Hall elementary schools, and graduated from

 My significant other, Liz Segrè, and I have been together for 29 years.

-Our spare time revolves around hiking, biking, travel, our dog Cashew and volunteering in our community, including the PBWC and PBTC.
-Liz is also very into rowing and I’m playing a lot of pickleball.
+Our spare time revolves around our dog Cashew and volunteering in our community, including the PBTC.
+I belong to the Kiwanis Club of Pacific Beach.
+Liz is very into rowing and recently put up a new website for the Pacific Beach American Legion Post 552.
+I’m playing a lot of pickleball.
 We enjoy mid-century modern architecture, Words With Friends and Wordle, mixology, spending time in the desert town of Borrego Springs and in Anza-Borrego State Park, and TV programs like reruns of The Andy Griffith Show.
-Recently we worked our way through all the online episodes of Perry Mason, so now we’re attacking The Mary Tyler Moore Show.
+Recently we worked our way through all the online episodes of Perry Mason and The Mary Tyler Moore Show.
+Our more contemporary TV interests are Ozark and Succession.

 I’ve been a NY Yankee fan since 1966.
 That terrible year, the Yankees compiled a 70-89 record and finished last in the American League, 26 1/2 games out of first place.